netket/netket/docs/docs/drivers.md

 ## Running the optimisation

-The simplest way to use optimization drivers to perform the optimisation is to use their {py:meth}`~netket.driver.AbstractVariationalDriver.run` method.
+The simplest way to use optimization drivers to perform the optimisation is to use their {attr}`~netket.driver.AbstractVariationalDriver.run` method.

 This method will run the optimisation for the desired number of steps, while logging data to the desired output.